Steve Bannon 'Embraced' Being Likened To Satan, Documentary Filmmaker Errol Morris Says

 Famous documentary filmmaker Errol Morris spoke about his most recent film American Dharma – a portrait of former White House Chief Strategist Steve Bannon – at a press conference Wednesday at the Venice Film Festival.

-When Morris interviewed Bannon for American Dharma, he likened him to Satan, and was surprised when former executive chairman of Breitbart News “embraced” the idea, the Associated Press reports.
+When Morris interviewed Bannon for American Dharma, he likened him to Satan and was surprised when the former executive chairman of Breitbart News “embraced” the idea, the Associated Press reports.

 “My wife had mentioned to me that, you know, ‘Bannon is a little bit like Lucifer in Paradise Lost, and I mentioned this to him.
 I said, ‘You know, that Lucifer character — aka Satan — reminds me of you!’
 I think that’s learning something, because he embraces the idea.”